LogoLogo

 Triggers

-Follow these steps to set up the trigger for your webhook:
+Follow these steps to configure a trigger for your webhook:

-1. Click on the "Enable Schedule" toggle to activate the scheduling feature .
+1. Enable Scheduling Click the “Enable Schedule” toggle to activate the scheduling feature.

-3. Choose the destination API: where the webhook payload will be sent.
+3. Choose the Destination API Select the API endpoint where the webhook payload should be sent when triggered.

-4. Click on the Save button : to confirm your trigger.
+4. Save Your Trigger Click Save to confirm and activate your trigger settings.